“Two souls dwell, alas, in my breast’ (Faust I)

 Mixing lever:

-This distributor between the two levels of the soul is controlled on the one hand from ‘below’, from perceptions through the sensory organs – as well as feelings and reason – and the software of self-preservation.
-On the other hand, impulses also come from ‘above’, from gut feeling, intuition and ideas: ‘You can only see wellwith your heart.’
-(St Exupéry: The Little Prince).
-Puccini once remarked: “I don’t compose.
-I only write down what my soul tells me!”
+This distributor between the two levels of the soul is controlled on the one hand by “below,” by perceptions through the sensory organs—as well as feelings and reason—and the software of self-preservation; on the other hand, however, impulses also come from “above,” from gut feeling, from intuition, from ideas: “One sees clearly only with the heart.”
+(St. Exupéry: The Little Prince).

 In ninety-nine out of a hundred people, the influence or understanding of the impulses from above is barricaded.
-If this seems exaggerated to you, you can work out that in a village with 500 inhabitants, for example, there would have to be five people who base their actions on ‘Thy will be done’.
-(For which they would first have to know how to find out what your will is).
+If this seems exaggerated, one can calculate that, for example, in a village with 500 inhabitants, there should be at least five who base their actions on “Thy will be done.”
+(To do this, they would first have to know how to find out what Thy will is.)

-The two identities of man
+The two identities of human beings

-You shall love your neighbour as yourself…’.
+“You shall love your neighbor as yourself…”.

 – Islam, Koran, Sura 41:34: